Springe zum Hauptinhalt

 Case study: Bupa's 2017 data breach leaked the personal details of more than 500 thousand of its customers.
 The culprit?
 A "rogue" employee.
 This employee was able to steal the names, date of birth and emails of the customers to be sold on the dark web.
 An ICO investigation concluded that Bupa did not have effective control over its CRM system and was, therefore, left vulnerable to be taken advantage of by employees.

-4. DISK and file encryption
+4. Disk and file encryption

 Disk and File Encryption provides your data with the security measure required so that in the case of stolen devices or unanticipated user action, the data becomes unintelligible to these unauthorised users.